FelixOnline/v2/content/articles/2011-5-26-two-hour-lunchtime-could-be-abolished.md

 subtitle: >
   Proposed changes would give departments flexibility to set classes during lunchtime
 date: "2011-05-26 18:42:38 +0100"

 # Attributes from Felix Online V1
 id: "1251"
 old_path: /news/1251/two-hour-lunchtime-could-be-abolished
 aliases:
  - /news/1251/two-hour-lunchtime-could-be-abolished
+imported: true
+comments:
+ - Too often ive been annoyed at how long the lunch break is There is nothing more annoying than having a day with only a few hours of lectures split by a two hour break This proposal sounds perfectly reasonable and i welcome it although i wont be around to see it implementedIf it aint broke dont fix it

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true